kittywitch/kittywitch/README.md

 I currently mostly work with Nix:

 * [kittywitch/nixfiles](https://github.com/kittywitch/nixfiles) - The NixOS configurations used for my machines.
+* [kittywitch/nixexprs](https://github.com/kittywitch/nixexprs) - The packages and modules I use but keep separately.

 ## I'm currently learning: